 02 of 04

-Pasteles, or meat pastries, are a very traditional Christmas food.
-Usually made with pork, they're wrapped in plantain leaves and paper for a festive, Christmas-gifty look.
-But as with any gift, it's what inside the packaging that counts.
+Pasteles, or meat pastries, are a traditional Christmas food.
+Usually made with pork, they're wrapped in plantain leaves for a festive, Christmas-gifty look.

 03 of 04

-A coconut-based pudding will go down smooth and easy after a rich holiday meal.
-Creamy, jiggly and delicious, this Puerto Rican sweet treat is perfect for the holidays, parties, or anytime a special dessert is in order.
+Tembleque, which means "trembling or wiggly," in Spanish, is a coconut-based pudding that goes down smooth and easy after a rich holiday meal.
+Creamy and jiggly, this Puerto Rican sweet treat is perfect for the holidays, parties, or anytime a special dessert is in order.

 04 of 04

-Puerto Rico's take on eggnog combines rum, cinnamon, cloves, coconut, and egg.
-It's a rich, creamy drink, and every PR household will have a glass ready on Christmas Day.
+Coquito is Puerto Rico's take on eggnog.
+It is a coconut-based alcoholic beverage that combines rum, cinnamon, cloves, coconut milk, vanilla, sweetened condensed milk, and egg.
+It's a rich, creamy drink, and usually, almost every Puerto Rican household will have a glass ready on Christmas Day.

 Coquitos are usually served in shot glasses or small cups and are garnished with grated nutmeg or cinnamon.